danielyxyang/llm-verbalized-uq/README.md

 ### Run evaluation

-We provide all raw responses and predictions from our evaluated LLMs in `results.zip`, which can be downloaded [here](https://doi.org/10.5281/zenodo.14531920) should be extracted into the `results` folder.
+We provide all raw responses and predictions from our evaluated LLMs in `results.zip`, which can be downloaded [here](https://doi.org/10.5281/zenodo.14531920) and should be extracted into the `results` folder.
 The `results.zip` consists of the following directories:
 * `responses`: contains all raw responses in JSON format
 * `predictions`: contains all predicted confidence scores of valid responses and the corresponding ground-truth correctness labels in numpy format
 * `predictions_sampled`: contains 1000 random samples (with replacement) from `predictions` used for evaluation in our paper